Landlord & Tenant Lawyers – Legal Advice for Buy To Let Landlords, Freeholders and Investors

 It’s particularly important that you understand the main terms of your lease – and that’s why any business taking on a commercial tenancy really needs specialist legal advice from an experienced lawyer.

-Here at Bonallack & Bishop we can provide the commercial lease advice you need.
+Here at Bonallack & Bishop, our landlord lawyers can provide the commercial lease advice you need.
 We’ll make sure that the lease you sign is the right lease for you and we will fully explain its meaning to you in plain English so that you understand your new responsibilities from day one – because most of your new obligations will depend on exactly what it says in the lease, and commercial leases vary considerably from one to another.